On action ground states of defocusing nonlinear Schr\"odinger equations: Introduction

-with $\Omega$ interpreted as the rotating speed.
-When $\Omega=0$, (\ref{model}) is the classical NLS with an external potential which is the fundamental model in quantum physics and nonlinear optics.
-When $\Omega\neq0$ and $d=2,3$, \eqref{model} serves as the mean-field model for the dynamics of Bose-Einstein condensates in a rotational frame \cite{BaoCai,Baoadd0,Baoadd1,Fetter}.
-When $d\geq3$, $p<\frac{d+2}{d-2}$ is restricted for well-posedness \cite{Antonelli,Lions1}.
-The parameter $\beta$ describes the strength of nonlinear interaction, with $\beta>0$ for defocusing type interaction and $\beta<0$ for focusing type.
-Both defocusing and focusing cases are relevant in applications.
+The parameter $\Omega$ is interpreted as the rotating speed.
+When $\Omega=0$, \cref{model} reduces to the classical NLS with an external potential which is a fundamental model in quantum physics and nonlinear optics.
+When $\Omega \neq 0$, $p=3$ and $d=2,3$, \cref{model} serves as the mean-field model for the dynamics of BEC in a rotating frame\cite{BaoCai,Baoadd0,Baoadd1,Fetter}.
+When $d \geq 3$, the restriction $p<\frac{d+2}{d-2}$ (i.e., energy-subcritical nonlinearity) is imposed to ensure the well-posedness of the equation\cite{Antonelli,Lions1}.
+The parameter $\beta$ characterizes the type and strength of the nonlinear interaction, with $\beta > 0$ corresponding to a defocusing interaction and $\beta < 0$ to a focusing interaction.
+Both defocusing and focusing cases are widely considered in applications.
 Under such setup, the mass $m=\|\psi(\cdot,t)\|_{L^2}^2$ and the energy

-are preserved by \eqref{model} in time $t$, where $L_\Omega(\psi):=-\Omega\int_{\mathbb{R}^d} \overline{\psi}(\mathbf{x})L_z\psi(\mathbf{x})\rmd\mathbf{x}$.
+are preserved by \eqref{model} in time $t$, where

+by integration by parts.
+We keep Re in the definition since it may be necessary for numerical approximations.

-As one special solution for dynamics, the standing wave/stationary solution that maintains its shape is of special interest in various important applications.
+As a special class of solutions for dynamics, standing wave/stationary solutions that maintain their shape are of special interest in various important applications.
 Examples include the solitary impulse in optical communications and the ground or excited states in cold atoms.
-With a prescribed frequency $\omega\in\mathbb{R}$ ($-\omega$ referred as chemical potential in quantum physics), the standing wave solution in \cref{model} reads $\psi(\mathbf{x},t)=\mathrm{e}^{i\omega t}\phi(\mathbf{x})$, where $\phi$ solves the stationary RNLS:
+With a prescribed frequency $\omega\in\mathbb{R}$ ($-\omega$ referred to as chemical potential in quantum physics), a standing wave solution of \cref{model} takes the form $\psi(\mathbf{x},t)=\mathrm{e}^{i\omega t}\phi(\mathbf{x})$, where $\phi$ solves the stationary RNLS

-The fact that \cref{model0} can admit infinitely many solutions \cite{Lions2,Strauss} motivates different mathematical ways to define the physically relevant ones among all the nontrivial solutions.
-In this work, we are concerned with the so-called \emph{action ground state} that minimizes the \emph{action functional}:
+The fact that \cref{model0} can admit infinitely many solutions\cite{Lions2,Strauss} motivates different mathematical ways to define the physically relevant ones among all the nontrivial solutions.
+In this work, we are concerned with the so-called \emph{action ground state} which is defined as non-trivial solutions that minimize the \emph{action functional}

-That is to say, we are interested in the solution:
+That is to say, we are interested in the solution